 PlanViewer is Fidelity's online account management service.

 It makes monitoring and managing your pension account simple.
-Your login details will be sent to you after you join.
+Register for PlanViewer at planviewer. co.uk using your Fidelity reference number.

 Using PlanViewer you can:

 - Find out the value of your account.

 - Generate an account statement for any period of membership.

 - Initiate transfers from your other pension accounts where your scheme allows this.

 - Review the way your account is invested.

 - Access fund information and performance.

 - Choose a different investment option, or change fund(s).

-- Update your beneficiaries online.

 - Change your selected retirement age.

 - Access the latest market news.